Can Diabetes Be Reversed

 Our body likes to keep everything constant.
 This includes things like blood pressure, heart rate, and blood sugar levels.

-Insulin is released after we eat when the sugars in our blood go up.
+Fat Storing Hormone is released after we eat when the sugars in our blood go up.
 It helps to get rid of excess glucose so that things can come back to normal.

 That is how things work when everything is normal and healthy.